Lothiraldan/litf/README.md

 - Support for snapshot testing, with either a textual or graphical diff.
 - The version of the spec.
 - Collection and runner errors.
+- Log lines with their levels, DEBUG, INFO, ERROR...

 # Input example